uc-cdis/dcf-dataservice/README.md

     "chunk_size": 100, # number of objects will be processed in single process/thread
     "log_bucket": "bucketname".
     "mode": "process|thread", # multiple process or multiple thread.
-Default: thread "quite": 1|0, # specify if we want to print all the logs or not.
+Default: thread "quiet": 1|0, # specify if we want to print all the logs or not.
 Default: 0 "from_local": 1|0, # specify how we want to check if object exist or not (*).
 On the fly or from json dictionary.
 Deault 0
     "copied_objects": "path_to_the_file", # specify json file containing all copied objects "source_objects": "path_to_the_file", # specify json file containing all source objects (gdcbackup),